sehsanali/sehsanali.github.io/content/index.md

 </script>

 ![banner](./banner.jpg)
-Hi, I am a second year PhD student in Economics at [Ca'Foscari University of Venice](https://www.unive.it/).
-This is an attempt at creating a digital knowledge-base of my [[research/index|research]] and study as I traverse some streams in the vast body of Economic literature.
+Hi, I am a PhD student in Economics at [Ca'Foscari University of Venice](https://www.unive.it/).

 You can reach out to me at syedehsan.ali\[at\]unive.it.